zengxiaofei/HapHiC/README.md

 - [x] Improved performance in chromosome assignment of contigs
 - [x] Improved performance in ordering and orienation of contigs
 - [x] Super-fast and memory-efficient
-- [x] Able to order and orient contigs without prior knowledge of the number of chromosomes
+- [x] Able to order and orient contigs without prior knowledge of the number of chromosomes (quick view mode)
 - [x] Able to utilize phasing information from hifiasm with varying confidence levels
 - [x] Extensive compatibility and user-friendly interface: supports chromap; provides a built-in one-command pipeline; able to produce highly customizable vector graphics for contact maps